How to Shim Door Hinges

 Using Shims to Fix a Hinge Bind Against Rabbet

 Hinge bind against the rabbet is when the edge of the door closest to the hinge barrel is hitting the rabbet of the frame and not allowing the door to open or close properly.
-This is the most common type of hinge bind.

 Here’s how to fix it: